tier4/CalibrationTools/calibrators/mapping_based_calibrator/README.md

 - As described in [Step 2](#step-2-calibration-data-preparation), the calibrator interpolates the pose of the `mapping lidar` at the timestamp of the `calibration lidars`.
 Therefore, the calibrator highly requires time synchronization between all of the lidar sensors.
 - It is required that the `mapping lidar` has high resolution.
 For the `calibration lidar`, both high and low resolutions are acceptable.
 Therefore, vehicles with only low-resolution lidars cannot use the calibrator.
-- A good initial calibration parameters is required for the calibrator.
+- A good initial calibration parameters are required for the calibrator.
 Better initial calibration parameters could help the registration algorithm estimate a more reliable transformation.

 ## Pro tips/recommendations